yash-srivastava19/yash-srivastava19.github.io/index.md

   - **Attention is all you need** : It's everyone's favourite research paper-and mine too.
 This was the paper that introduced transformers, and the rest is history.
 This paper taught me how to communicate your research and how to present your work.

   - **Recsim-A configurable platform for recommender systems** : This opened my eyes.
 I was in awe when I found out we can use reinforcement learning in recommendation setting.
 I even emailed the author of the paper thanking and asking him what he thinks whether this will be used in future recommendation systems.
 Google Research for the WIN.

+  - **Improving Low-Resource NMT through Relevance Based Linguistic Features Incorporation**: This was a really well written and structured paper, which I was able to understand easily, and even used for testing in my internship project.

 ## Projects 🧰
 Here I'll pin some of my favorite projects, more on the research 👨‍🔬 side(Feel free to critique me on this(and try to contribute if possible :) ) :